-The limitation of liability for this Call-Off Contract is stated in Clause 11.2 of the Core Terms.
+The limitation of liability for this Call-Off Contract is stated in Clause 11.2 of the Core Terms, and as amended by the Framework Special Terms.

-The Year 1 Charges will be used to calculate liability in the first contract year.
+The Estimated Year 1 Charges used to calculate liability in the first Contract Year is to be calculated using Call-Off Schedule 5 (Pricing Details).